 - No charges apply to testing for COVID-19, even if the result is negative, or to any treatment provided for COVID-19 if the result is positive or up to the point that it is negatively diagnosed.
 The same is true of most other infectious diseases.

 - No immigration checks are required for overseas visitors that are known to be only undergoing testing or treatment for COVID-19.

 The message that COVID-19 testing and treatment is free of charge irrespective of immigration status is accessible in 40 languages in Public Health England's Migrant Health Guide.

 The Government have issued specific advice and guidance on the health needs of migrant patients.
 NHS 111 can help you if you have an urgent medical problem and you're not sure what to do, they have access to translators if you need them.

 - Read Next

-- FAQs: Self-isolation at the end of term Register with a GP to get your COVID-19 vaccine Safer travel at the end of term Rule of six indoors from 17 May Be aware of fake police officers!
+- FAQs: Self-isolation at the end of term Get your vaccine now!
+Safer travel at the end of term Rule of six indoors from 17 May Be aware of fake police officers!
 Reporting lateral flow results to your university Contact your Hall Management team Get a COVID-19 test twice a week Download the NHS coronavirus app Psychosocial support for students

 - Travel quarantine (self-catered) International Students: Ordering your essentials New to banking in the UK?
 Arriving to your hall for the first time International students: essential info 10% off your student essentials COVID-19 precautions in halls Making the transition to university Travelling from...
 Stansted Airport What's cooking?
 Online menu for catered halls